 Sometimes, a saddle just isn’t meant for you.

-These days, there are a number of bike saddles available, even professional ones created specifically to help people relieve or prevent saddle sore.
-Such saddles are a bit wider than the usual ones, come with a cut-out, and can easily be angled so you find your sweet spot.
+These days, several bike saddles are available, even professional ones created specifically to help people relieve or prevent saddle sore.
+Such harnesses are a bit wider than the usual ones, come with a cut-out, and can easily be angled, so you find your sweet spot.

 4. Use Chamois Cream

-Chamois cream is a very popular option that can be found in bike stores.
+Chamois cream is a trendy option that can be found in bike stores.